 Distribution and fulfillment centers depend on these transportation management systems for their inbound and outbound freight scheduling.
 Having access to this ability at all times, no matter where you are physically located is crucial.
 And that's exactly the sort of thing that only a cloud-based TMS can provide!

 A transportation management system is an all-inclusive freight scheduling solution.
-It helps distributors, fulfillment centers, wholesalers and retail or e-commerce companies find, rate, route, and schedule all their freight.
-It can be used to schedule LTL, FTL, parcel, intermodal and multimodal services.
+It helps various business types find, rate, route, and schedule all their freight:

-The older-style TMS platform is a software solution requires installation on individual systems or a physical server.
+The older-style TMS platform is a legacy tech stack solution that requires installation on individual systems or a physical server.

 The cloud-based TMS, on the other hand, relies on a cloud-based storage system.
 Essentially, it resides on a single or multiple redundant servers.
 Each of these servers is what is referred to as a virtual server.
 In other words, a cloud-based platform does not have a physical location and all the data it holds is secured from mundane things such as a system crash on a physical server.